 Our compensation committee oversees policies relating to compensation and benefits of our officers and employees.
 The compensation committee reviews and approves or recommends corporate goals and objectives relevant to compensation of our executive officers (other than our Chief Executive Officer), evaluates the performance of these officers in light of those goals and objectives and approves the compensation of these officers based on such evaluations.
-The compensation committee also reviews and approves or makes recommendations to our board of directors regarding the issuance of stock options and other awards under our stock plans to our executive officer (other than our Chief Executive Officer).
+The compensation committee also reviews and approves or makes recommendations to our board of directors regarding the issuance of stock options and other awards under our stock plans to our executive officers (other than our Chief Executive Officer).
 The compensation committee reviews the performance of our Chief Executive Officer and makes recommendations to our board of directors with respect to his compensation and our board of directors retains the authority to make compensation decisions relative to our Chief Executive Officer.
-The compensation committee will review and evaluate, at least annually, the performance of the compensation committee are Kristina M. Burow, Graham K. Cooper and Camille D. Samuels.
-Ms. Samuels serves as the chairman of the committee.
+The compensation committee will review and evaluate, at least annually, the performance of the compensation committee and its members, including compliance by the compensation committee with its charter.
+The members of our compensation committee are Paul L. Berns, Kristina M. Burow and Graham K. Cooper.
+Mr. Berns serves as the chairman of the committee.
 Each of the members of our compensation committee is independent under the applicable rules and regulations of The Nasdaq Global Select Market, is a "non-employee director" as defined in Rule 16b-3 promulgated under the Exchange Act and is an "outside director" as that term is defined in Section 162(m) of the U.S. Internal Revenue Code of 1986, as amended, or Section 162(m).
 The compensation committee operates under a written charter that satisfies the applicable standards of the SEC and The Nasdaq Global Select Market.